 How to apply

-Co-op students must apply through their co-op placement program at their respective university.
+Co-op students must apply through their co-op placement program at their university.
 Scientists who wish to employ co-op students make their own arrangements for interviews with the various co-op programs at the universities.

 When you get here